Demystifying LINQ Execution A C# Developer's Guide

 Immediate execution, on the other hand, forces the query to execute immediately and return the results.
 Methods like ToList (), ToArray (), and First () trigger immediate execution.
 This approach is practical when you need the results immediately and doesn't require query composition.

-Understanding the difference between deferred and immediate execution is crucial for optimizing performance and ensuring correct query behaviour.
+Understanding the difference between deferred and immediate execution is crucial for optimizing performance and ensuring correct query behavior.

 Practical Examples to Illustrate LINQ Execution in C#